betaglot/plantabeta/docs/dev/DX.md

 Put(Plant) is a language

 Plantbeta a beta script.
-Put(Plant) creates the properties of HandMove, like how many fingers you have.
+Put(Plant) creates the Attributes of HandMove, like how many fingers you have.
 Beta can't change the number of fingers.
 A Hand is part of Put(Plant), a hand is controlled with Beta

 - Beta is only during runtime

 - To put it simply, coding lets you create a program, while scripting lets you control a program that was created with coding

-EcoElement
+EcoFactor

-ViaElement
+ViaSkill

-MotoElement
+MotoSkill

-NeuroElement
+NeuroSkill

 All Elements are objects

-Objects have methods to solve problems and properties with theoretical value
+Objects have methods to solve problems and Attributes with theoretical value

 a data construct that provides a description of something that may be used by a computer (such as a processor, a peripheral, a document, or a data set) and defines its status, its method of operation, and how it interacts with other objects.